-I was reading a Tumblr post yesterday that posed this question, “What would you do if you woke up tomorrow and only had what you thanked God for the day before?
+I was reading a Tumblr post yesterday that posed this question, “What would you do if you woke up tomorrow and only had what you thanked God for yesterday?
 It really made me think…

 Number one, I need to do better in my prayer life!
 I believe a lot of times we get so bogged down with day-to-day problems, and are so busy worrying and complaining about other things, we sometimes forget to tell God thank you.

 Instead of taking the positive route—You know, seeing the glass as half full instead of always half empty?
 A wiseman once wrote, “It doesn’t matter if the glass is half empty or half full.
 Be thankful that you have a glass and there is something in it.”
 Sometimes we allow the cares of the world to take root in our minds and our hearts; as they attempt to push faith and hope right out.
 And when faith and hope are somewhat depleted, we begin panic praying instead of thankful praying.